 We are very proud to have successfully retained our Careers quality assurance mark, which ensures that we provide the highest quality curriculum provisions for our pupils.

 “For all OSSMA students to have high aspirations for their future careers through a high-quality careers programme, enriched with opportunities that encourage students to achieve their full potential whilst expanding their awareness of the world of work beyond Stoke-on-Trent.”

-They can both be contacted at the academy on 01782 882200.
+They can all be contacted at the academy on 01782 882200.

-We review our careers provision annually in conjunction with our Link Governor Mrs England as well as through our student voice.
+We review our careers provision annually in conjunction with our Link Governor, Mrs England, as well as through our student voice.
 Our careers provision is externally monitored, and in 2021 we were successful in renewing our award for the Careers Mark.
 The review process is continued annually with a review meeting held with a member of the Local Authority’s career team.

 Careers education starts in Year 7 through introductory lessons allowing the students to reflect on where they are now and on what they want to do in the future.
-Students will have a unit of careers education delivered through their PSHE curriculum.

 Students continue with this in Year 8, investigating possible career routes and matching skills and qualities to suitable occupations.
 Stereotyping is addressed in each year group to ensure all students are aware of and fully embrace the importance of equal opportunities.
 A Year 8 Careers Fair is delivered for students to assist in Option Choices.

 Students learn about the behaviours and expectations within different workforces as well as develop their knowledge of different career pathways.
 There is a focus on understanding the importance of careers, and this is reflected in the ESB assessments later in the year.